 Finally, he emphasized the role of public chat, saying, “These features, combined with the ability to follow, connect and have one-on-one conversations with the people in the chat, that’s what makes the difference in a virtual event feeling like an in-person event.”

 Challenge 2 : Customizing the virtual venue to suit the Agorapulse brand while allowing vendors the same level of personalization

 Branding was a crucial aspect for Agorapulse and its partners, as Mike continued, “When you’re at a live event of let’s say Social Media Marketing World, they put up a nice banner, and they decorate it, and when you walk into a room to hear a speaker, behind the stage is a branded background, and the podium has a graphic that says social media marketing world where people take pictures.
 In this case (on the virtual stage), people could take screenshots.
 My branding is part of the event.
 This seems like a little thing, but it’s such an important detail that is different from other platforms.”

-Airmeet exceeded Mike’s expectations with its following abilities:
+Airmeet features exceeded Mike’s expectations with its abilities such as:

 Personalized Live Stage:

 Mike recalled his first impression of Airmeet’s live stage, saying, “One thing I didn’t expect and didn’t know until I got in there (on Airmeet) is the live environment.
 I liked that we could add a constant background for the live workshops, and that looked amazing.”